50 Words or Less

 Finally, it’s important to note that the OG Feel is water repellent but not waterproof.
 My first round with these shoes was a 6 AM loop after a night of rain.
 For the first three holes, my feet were dry.
 After that, the water started to get in.
 For light dew, the OG Feel should be fine, but if the grass is soaked, opt for the TRUE Originals [review HERE].

-Every time that I think TRUE Linkswear has made an unbeatable shoe, they come back over the top with something better.
+Every time that I think TRUE Linkswear has made an unbeatable shoe, they come back with something better.
 If you see me on the course this summer, the odds are good that I’ll be wearing these.
 There’s no question that they’ll be the shoes I trust for 36 holes a day at Bandon Dunes.
 If you want a comfortable, lightweight shoe with great traction, the OG Feel is for you.